LuckyMachines/game-core/games/hexploration/README.md

 - [Game Events](#game-events-gameeventssol): All game events are emitted here.
 Subscribe to any events from this contract.
 - [Game Summary](#game-summary-gamesummarysol): Various summaries of current game state.
 These are all view functions and can be called freely at no cost.
 - [Player Summary](#player-summary-playersummarysol): Various summaries of current player state.
 These are all view functions and can be called freely at no cost.
+- [Play Zone Summary](#play-zone-summary-playzonesummarysol): Various summaries of play zones on the game board.
+These are all view functions and can be called freely at no cost.

 ## Deployed Contracts: